 We learn at a young age about sock-eating dryers, one of the greatest mysteries of life.

-But there’s another Bermuda Triangle out there that caregivers for loved ones with dementia know all too well: Nursing homes and assisted living facilities.
+There’s another Bermuda Triangle out there.
+One that caregivers for loved ones with dementia know all too well.
+Nursing homes and assisted living facilities.

-Things disappear daily at these places, and while many are quick to blame the employees for theft, that usually is not the case.
+Things disappear daily at these places.
+While many are quick to blame the employees for theft, that usually is not the case.

 With confused residents wandering from room to room, anything is possible.
 We have to do our parts to make it easier to track down missing items, and I’ll get to that in a minute.